microsoft/Cognitive-Samples-IntelligentKiosk/README.md

 2 Kiosk: The main version of the kiosk
   * Kiosk/Views: The root pages that represent the various views in the kiosk.
   * Kiosk/Controls: The controls used by the various pages in the kiosk.

-3 RaspberryPiKiosk: The trimmed down version fo the main kiosk

 # Contributing
 We welcome contributions.
 Feel free to file issues & pull requests on the repo and we'll address them as we can.